 How to Redeem

 Write a letter explaining how the currency got damaged and send it with the package of money.
 Include your banking information if you want payment by electronic funds transfer or your mailing address if you prefer a check.
 Send the package by registered and insured mail and ask the shipper for a return receipt.
-Mail the damaged money to the Bureau of Engraving and Printing, MCD/OFM, Room 344A.
+Mail the damaged money to the Bureau of Engraving and Printing, MCD/OFM, Room 344A, 14th and C Streets SW, Washington, DC, 20228.
 If you are using the Post Office, the address is P.O.
 Box 37048, Washington DC, 20013.
 For a private carrier like UPS, the mailing address is 14th and C Streets SW, Washington DC, 20238.